 The MSLAO is proud to share its "MIT in Latin America 2019 Summary Report," a comprehensive overview of the office and the impact of its activities, events, and projects over the past year.

 The MSLAO Advisory Council

-The MSLAO's 2019-2021 Advisory Council Directory, as well as its bylaws, are now available.
+The MSLAO's 2019-2021 Advisory Council Directory, as well as its bylaws, are available here.

 Read "Advisory Council"

 The MSLAO would like to keep its network connected and continue to find ways to share knowledge.
 Please visit our YouTube channel to view recordings from our webinar series.